By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 - Tim Mohr for his translation of Sand by Wolfgang Herrndorf (New York Review Books)

 - Damion Searls for his translation of Anniversaries by Uwe Johnson (New York Review Books)

 The winner is to be announced on May 1, and the award will be presented at a prize ceremony at the Goethe-Institut New York on May 23.

 Cundill History Prize Submissions Closing

-After an extensions this spring, the 2019 Cundill History Prize submissions period for 2019 is closing today (April 15), just as the Wolfson History Prize jury announces its shortlist.
+After an extension this spring, the 2019 Cundill History Prize submissions period for 2019 is closing today (April 15), just as the Wolfson History Prize jury announces its shortlist.
 (See our story here.)

 The Wolfson and Cundill are of comparative interest, each being among the richest prize programs in literature.

 The Cundill History Prize is based in Canada at McGill University in Montreal, and it awards a prize of US$75,000 annually and $10,000 each to two runners-up.

 The Wolfson, the older of the two programs, has a purse of £40,000 (US$52,400), with £4,000 (US$5,240) for each of six shortlisted writers, and its foundation is based in London.